 - From the West, follow I-14 to East Central Texas Expressway in Killeen.
 Take exit 285 from I-14 then use the turn lanes on W.S.
 Young Drive to make a U-turn.
 The office will be on the right.

-Get in Touch with Our Killeen Office Now
+Get in Touch with the Killeen Office Now

-If you are considering bankruptcy, facing foreclosure on your home or want advice on other debt-relief options, contact Erin B. Shank today.
-Erin has nearly 40 years of experience helping people in Central Texas face their debt head-on.
+If you are considering bankruptcy, facing foreclosure on your home, or want advice on other debt-relief options, contact Erin B. Shank today.
+Erin has nearly 40 years of experience helping people in Killeen face their debt head-on.